Session Summary

 ToolIDandToolName - The current request and the latest

-ContextCompactionKeepRecentRequestscompleted requests are never affected - This cleans up accumulated long tool outputs from earlier conversation turns
+ToolResultCompactionConfig.SkipRecentFuncreturns a positive number, the request/invocation units that own those tail events are also treated as recent and skipped by Pass 1 - This cleans up accumulated long tool outputs from earlier conversation turns

 Pass 2 — Oversized tool result truncation (ContextCompactionOversizedToolResultMaxTokens, default 0 / disabled):

-- Applies to all tool results including the current request
+- Applies to nearly all tool results including the current request.
+Tool results returned by

 [...N characters truncated...]marker in the middle - This is the safety net for single tool results large enough to overflow the context window on their own (e.g.